paulogrowthandmarketing/clientfirst-website-optimization/08-portfolio-case-study/clientfirst-case-study.md

 ### Goal
 Transform the page into a clearer service page that explains the wealth creation process and encourages visitors to book a consultation.
+## Service Page Optimization – Coaching & Mentoring

+### Problem
+The original page contained very little content and did not clearly explain the value of the coaching service.

+### Changes Made
+• Added a supporting headline
+• Expanded the service explanation
+• Introduced a benefits section
+• Added a consultation call-to-action

+### Goal
+Provide a clearer explanation of the coaching service and encourage visitors to book a consultation.